dorisavedikian/Reconciliation_Project/README.md

 This process actually revealed one more match to the NALT that wasnt in the beta prepared reconcile reference I have.....the term: National Center for the Replacement, Refinement and Reduction of Animals in Research...the beta prepared demo data had this in there but no comma after replacement....

 ![Screen Shot 2023-02-03 at 7 52 28 PM](https://user-images.githubusercontent.com/109038399/216746575-cb9aeb70-1662-459f-a7cc-9d1139050a8a.png)

+I double checked the unmatched terms in openRefine after doing the reconciliation to the [nalt_altlabels_withsuffix.tsv]() once again and found more "unmatched" terms that are in fact in the nalt as a alt label albeit, a minor difference....see below....

+-
+-
+-